Nyumat/stacks-everywhere/README.md

 ## Introduction

-Recently I've been exploring many new web technologies, frameworks, and methods.
-I couldn't find a "one fits all" meta framework, so I'll be making random full stack applications in this repository.
+Recently I've been exploring many new web technologies, frameworks, and methods for developing web applications.
+I couldn't find a "one fits all" meta framework, so I'll be making random full stack applications in this repository to put popular tech stacks to the test.

 There will be many types of web tech being used, to hopefully find what out what I enjoy.